 What should I be telling my loved ones now, when I am well?

-Most people envision that they will die at home, surrounded by their loved ones.
+Most people envision that they will die at home, surrounded by loved ones.
 There is a certain intimacy to the moment that brings about closure.
-Families come together, learn what is important to each other and say goodbye.
+Families come together, learn what is important and say goodbye.

 These are precious moments that help to make a difficult time a little bit better.
 Those who have a severe case of COVID-19 are robbed of this precious goodbye with their loved ones.
 For many, the last time they see their families in person is the moment they leave for the hospital.

 That’s why we encourage you to do a “life review” now, and create closure while you can.
 There are several ways to do a life review: